inmotionsoftware/PERNCodeChallenge/README.md

   }
 - inserts a new movie to the movie collection

-- GET '/movies/:movie_id/cast'
+- GET '/movies/:movie_id'
 - param: movie_id
-- updates the rating for a particular movie id
+- gets details about a particular movie
 - response schema:
   {
   	movie_id": "1",